hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_gui-branch.md

 only lines

 [8:45:27](#RbgCYS5qSx58-cIZ2eLxrsIICre13ABKmUWmDNFV2oc) <luce80>:
-Well, your situation is more "stable" Ì†ΩÌ∏â
+Well, your situation is more "stable" üòâ

 ## 18-Oct-2022

 [13:19:29](#8EMps6DqP8njhHxIxLnDZxW1Bxg_BkWBYMZBLlbWtIM) <planetsizecpu (Jose Luis)>:
 > [![cavetest333.gif](https://files.gitter.im/55b1d8290fc9f982beaacceb/jV2D/thumb/cavetest333.gif)](https://files.gitter.im/55b1d8290fc9f982beaacceb/jV2D/cavetest333.gif)

-Today's built solved itself the space between the boy and the handles when hanging for the kart, anyway I found a flawn on the barrow handling func, where I wrote `face/visible: true` instead of `face/visible?: true`  this time it was a fun review Ì†ΩÌ∏Ñ Thx to the @RedTeam
+Today's built solved itself the space between the boy and the handles when hanging for the kart, anyway I found a flawn on the barrow handling func, where I wrote `face/visible: true` instead of `face/visible?: true`  this time it was a fun review üòÑ Thx to the @RedTeam

 [14:20:41](#W0ySqqjKBTA2bnVzLrD3plyqyOTgn7V1Aagbb9uiV08) <planetsizecpu (Jose Luis)>:
 Unfortunately the compiled exe does not respond as the interpreted one, so it blocks the boy at the starting point and it is not playable.
 I have to investigate a bit when time permits.